Winter Paralympic Games: History

 Sepp Zwicknagl, a pioneer of snow sports for disabled athletes, was a double-leg amputee Austrian skier who experimented skiing using prosthetics.
 His work helped pioneer technological advances for people with disabilities who wished to participate in winter sports.
 Advances were slow, and it was not until 1974 that the first official world ski competition for physically impaired athletes, featuring downhill and a cross-country skiing, was held.
 The first Winter Paralympics were held in 1976 at Örnsköldsvik, Sweden from February 21–28.
-Alpine and Nordic skiing for amputees and visually impaired athletes where the main events but ice sledge racing was included as a demonstration event.
+Patra alpine and Para Nordic skiing for amputees and visually impaired athletes were the main events but ice sledge racing was included as a demonstration event.
 There were 198 participating athletes from 16 countries, and it was the first time that athletes with impairments other than wheelchair athletes were permitted to compete.

 Starting in 1988 the Summer Paralympics were held in the same host city as the Summer Olympic Games.
 This was due to an agreement reached between the International Olympic Committee (IOC) and the International Paralympic Committee (IPC).
 The 1992 Winter Paralympics were the first Winter Games to use the same facilities as the Winter Olympics.

+Sportspeople with intellectual disabilities competed at the Winter Paralympics for the first time in 1992 in Para alpine skiing and Para cross country skiing.
+These were demonstration events.
+For the 1994 Winter Paralympics, Para biathlon was added as a demonstration sport.
+Athletes with intellectual disabilities have not competed at a Winter Paralympics since 1998.

 Cheating

-Athletes have cheated by over-representing impairment to have a competitive advantage, and the use of performance-enhancing drugs.
 German skier Thomas Oelsner became the first Winter Paralympian to test positive for steroids in 2002.
-He had won two gold medals in the alpine events but was stripped of his medals.
-One concern now facing Paralympic officials is the technique of boosting blood pressure, known as autonomic dysreflexia.
-The increase in blood pressure can improve performance by 15% and is most effective in the endurance sports such as cross-country skiing.
-To increase blood pressure athletes will deliberately cause trauma to limbs below a spinal injury.
-This trauma can include breaking bones, strapping extremities in too tightly and using high-pressured compression stockings.
-The injury is painless to the athlete but affects the body and impacts the athlete's blood pressure, as can techniques like allowing the bladder to overfill.
+He had won two gold medals in the Para alpine skiing events but was stripped of his medals.

 International Paralympic Committee (IPC) found evidence that the Disappearing Positive Methodology was in operation at the 2014 Winter Paralympics in Sochi.
 On 7 August 2016, the IPC's Governing Board voted unanimously to ban the entire Russian team from the 2016 Summer Paralympics, citing the Russian Paralympic Committee's inability to enforce the IPC's Anti-Doping Code and the World Anti-Doping Code which is "a fundamental constitutional requirement".
 IPC President Sir Philip Craven stated that the Russian government had "catastrophically failed its Para athletes".
 IPC Athletes' Council Chairperson Todd Nicholson said that Russia had used athletes as "pawns" in order to "show global prowess".

 Disability categories

 The IPC has established six disability categories applying to both the Summer and Winter Paralympics.
-Athletes with one of these physical disabilities are able to compete in the Paralympics though not every sport can allow for every disability category.
+Athletes with one of these physical disabilities are able to compete in the Paralympics, though not every sport can allow for every disability category.